civican/legisinfo/44-1/bills/S-8/bill_text.md

   **(1)** A foreign national is inadmissible on grounds of sanctions if

-    their entry into or stay in Canada is restricted under a decision, resolution or measure of an international organization of states or association of states, of which Canada is a member, that imposes sanctions on a country, entity or person against which or whom Canada has imposed or has agreed to impose sanctions in concert with that organization or association;
+    their entry into or stay in Canada is restricted under a decision, resolution or measure of an international organization of states or association of states, of which Canada is a member, that imposes sanctions on a person, entity or foreign state, within the meaning of section 2 of the `Special Economic Measures Act`, against which or whom Canada has imposed or has agreed to impose sanctions in concert with that organization or association;

     they are currently the subject of an order or regulation made under section 4 of the `Special Economic Measures Act`; or